What is electrical stimulation?

 While it’s not for everyone (including people with deep vein thrombosis, people who are pregnant, people with pacemakers, and people with impaired cognition) or safe to use on every body area (including on the anterior neck, eyes, or over areas with damaged skin or decreased sensation), electrical stimulation can be used for a wide variety of conditions as indicated, including acute sports-related or auto accident-related injuries, repetitive stress injuries, muscle strains, ligament sprains, and even neurological conditions including stroke.

 Does electrical muscle stimulation hurt?
+NO!

 The intensity of the electrical muscle stimulation or sensory nerve stimulation is easily modifiable and ultimately will only be as much as you, the patient, can tolerate.
 Typically, electrical stimulation will feel tingly or prickly (some patients describe it as a comforting “pins and needles” sensation).
 Sometimes, as in the case when used for muscle strengthening, the intensity level can be high and somewhat uncomfortable, but it should never cause pain.

 What should I expect during an electrical stimulation session?

 Our patients’ comfort, safety, and dignity are the number one priority.
 For this reason, we’ll ask you to come in comfortable loose-fitting clothes and sturdy shoes when you come to see us for an appointment.

 At your initial consultation, expect to be taken through a thorough patient history questionnaire (we’ll ask questions about your current, past, and family medical history) and physical examination.
 Your closest FYZICAL therapist will be able to diagnose your condition and then devise an appropriate treatment plan to meet your unique needs.